-- 4 to 8 cloves garlic, very finely chopped, or more if not using optional ingredients
+- 4 to 8 cloves garlic, minced (or more if not using optional ingredients)

 - 1 to 2 ounces thinly sliced boneless pork (optional)

-- 1 cup torn Asian greens, such as cabbage, bok choy, or mustard greens
+- 1 cup torn Asian greens (such as cabbage, mustard greens, or bok choy)

 - 2 teaspoons Thai fish sauce, or to taste